 which is equivalent to

 for all $i<j$.
 The complex gauge group $\G^{\C} = \Gamma(X,\GL(E,\C))$ acts on the space holomorphic structures via conjugation, similarly to Equation \eqref{gaugegroupaction}.
 After fixing a Hermitian metric, $\G^{\C}$ hence acts on the space of induced Chern connections.
-As each component $V_i$ of $\Gr(E)$ is slope stable, it admits a Hermitian metric $h_i$ solving the weak Hermite--Einstein equation with the function $f\in C^{\infty}(X,\R)$ defined by which is the same function used in \cref{lemma:largevolume} and \cref{thm:stabilityimpliesexistencestable}.
-Here we have used that the slope of $V_i$ equals that of $E$ to ensure that both sides of the equation have the same integral.
+As each component $Q_i$ of $\Gr(E)$ is slope stable, it admits a Hermitian metric $h_i$ solving the weak Hermite--Einstein equation with the function $f\in C^{\infty}(X,\R)$ defined by which is the same function used in \cref{lemma:largevolume} and \cref{thm:stabilityimpliesexistencestable}.
+Here we have used that the slope of $Q_i$ equals that of $E$ to ensure that both sides of the equation have the same integral.
 Thus we obtain a Hermitian metric on $\Gr(E)$, and hence on $E$.

-In comparison with \cref{thm:stabilityimpliesexistencestable}, the difficulty in proving the existence of $Z$-critical connections on asymptotically $Z$-stable vector bundles is caused entirely by the Lie algebra of the automorphism group of the graded object $\aut(\Gr(E))$.
-Indeed, what was used in \cref{thm:stabilityimpliesexistencestable} was that on a simple vector bundle, the linearised operator of interest, namely the Laplacian, was invertible modulo constants.
-In general, the Lie algebra of the automorphism group of the graded object corresponds to the kernel of the Laplacian on the graded object.
-The fact that this operator is \emph{not} invertible modulo constants in the general case leads to significant additional technical considerations in the course of the proof.
-Hence we next discuss this Lie algebra in some detail.

-Certainly, for each $c \in \C$, the endomorphism $c\Id_{V_i}$ lies in $\aut(\Gr(E))$.
-However, if some of the $V_i$ are biholomorphic, there will be additional symmetries of the graded object.
-Any isomorphic $V_i$ and $V_j$ are gauge equivalent, hence after a gauge transformation we may assume they are equal.
-The following result, which only concerns the geometry of the slope polystable holomorphic vector bundle $\Gr(E)$ and hence applies to our situation, completely characterises the Lie algebra in question.
+We next give an explicit description of the Lie algebra of the automorphism group of $\Gr(E)$.
+To begin with, for each $c \in \C$, the endomorphism $c\Id_{Q_i}$ lies in $\aut(\Gr(E))$.
+If some of the $Q_i$ are biholomorphic, however, there are additional symmetries of the graded object.
+Any isomorphic $Q_i$ and $Q_j$ are gauge equivalent, hence after a gauge transformation we may assume they are equal.
+The following result, which is a general result about automorphisms of slope polystable vector bundles, completely characterises the Lie algebra in question.

-\begin{lemma}\cite[Lemma 5.8]{sektnan2020hermitian} Let be the identity isomorphism between $V_i$ and $V_j$ if $V_i$ and $V_j$ are equal, and zero otherwise.
+\begin{lemma}\cite[Lemma 5.6]{sektnan2020hermitian} Let be the identity isomorphism between $Q_i$ and $Q_j$ if $Q_i$ and $Q_j$ are equal, and zero otherwise.
 Then the Lie algebra $\mathfrak{aut} (\Gr (E) )$ is given by

 \end{lemma}